-Analyzing this research and mapping those real, found experiences helps clarify what is happening ‘out there’, communicate it between myself, my team, and our clients or stakeholders, and helps us collaborate on better ideas.
+Mapping real, found experiences helps clarify what is happening ‘out there’, communicate it to my team and our clients or stakeholders, and helps us collaborate on better ideas.

 Though every project is different, this model shows stages of a common iterative and human-centered design process.
 Findings from research flow through the stages, while feedback from design and evaluation causes subsequent analysis to happen.